 RDH looking at Certificate Programs Online

-5 Specialty Certificates Dental Hygienists Should Consider in 2024
+6 Specialty Programs Dental Hygienists Should Consider in 2024

 As dentistry and medicine work toward better integration, Registered Dental Hygienists (RDHs) continue to be instrumental in the shifts that are occurring.
 As the prevention specialists of dentistry, most continue to further their education beyond licensure, securing a Master’s or Doctorate degree.
 For some, however, it is not feasible due to time, family demands, or finances.
 Certificate programs for RDHs help to bridge the gap between hygiene school curriculum updates (which can be incredibly slow) and rising demands.